 Call For Proposals

 Join us for the 16th edition of PyCon India, the premier Python conference in India, scheduled for September 12-15, 2025, in Bengaluru.
-Whether you use Python professionally, as a hobby, or are simply passionate about Python and its community, we'd love to hear from you and invite you to submit proposals for Talks and Workshops.
+Whether you use Python professionally, as a hobby, or are simply passionate about Python and its community, we'd love to invite you to submit proposals.
+The conference features several session types, including Workshops, Talks, DevSprints, Panel Discussion, and Poster Presentations.

 Guide Guide